debugmen/debugmen.github.io/_posts/2022-02-18-enabot_series_part_1.md

 I use a minicom pro with the [custom software](https://gitlab.com/DavidGriffith/minipro) maintained on gitlab.

-Putting the chip in the socket reader and running the follow command dumped the firmware
+Putting the chip in the socket reader of my minicom and running the follow command dumped the firmware

     ./minipro -p "XM25QH128A@SOIC8" -r dumped_firmware.bin